 CHLF680 - Loss, Bereavement, and Trauma for Child Life

 This course will study a variety of special needs, interventions, and coping strategies for dealing with crisis situations of emergency room trauma, dying children and youth, and grieving families.
-This course will prevent an overview of child life services and programming in the following settings: emergency department, trauma, critical care, death and dying, grief and bereavement.
+This course will present an overview of child life services and programming in the following settings: emergency department, trauma, critical care, death and dying, grief and bereavement.

 CHLF700 - Child Life Field Experience